davidalger/capistrano-magento2/README.md

 ## Supported Magento Versions

-**As of version 0.7.0 this gem only supports deployment of Magento 2.1.1 or later; please use an earlier version to deploy older releases of Magento 2**
+The following describes minimum Magento versions supported by releases of this gem.
+Please use an earlier version to deploy older releases of Magento not supported by the most recent iterations of this gem.

+* Version 0.9.x supports deployment of Magento 2.3.0 and later.
+* Version 0.7.x supports deployment of Magento 2.1.1 and later.

 ## Installation